 In this section, we study the approximate Carath\'eodory problem when $p\in\left[1,2\right[\cup\{+\infty\}$.
 In this case, the function $x\in\mathbb{R}^n\mapsto(1/2)\|x-x^*\|_p^2$ is no longer smooth so we cannot apply the Frank-Wolfe algorithm directly.
 The problem is to find a sparse approximate solution to

-where the objective $x\in\mathbb{R}^n\mapsto\|x-x^*\|_p$ is convex and $1$-Lipschitz continuous with respect to the $\ell_p$-norm, by the triangle inequality, but not smooth.
-Note that, compared to problem~\eqref{pb:cara} for $p\in\left[2,+\infty\right[$, we removed the square so that the objective is Lipschitz continuous.
+where the objective $x\in\mathbb{R}^n\mapsto\|x-x^*\|_p$ is convex and $1$-Lipschitz-continuous with respect to the $\ell_p$-norm, by the triangle inequality, but not smooth.
+Note that, compared to problem~\eqref{pb:cara} for $p\in\left[2,+\infty\right[$, we removed the square so that the objective is Lipschitz-continuous.